LIHI Certificate #176 - Shelburne Project, New Hampshire

 |Owner||Great Lakes Hydro America, LLC, a subsidiary of Brookfield Renewable Energy Group|

 The Shelburne Project is located on the Androscoggin River in Coos County, northern New Hampshire.
 The Androscoggin River is runs through the states of New Hampshire and Maine.
 The river joins the Kennebec River at Merrymeeting Bay in Maine before emptying into the Gulf of Maine and subsequently the Atlantic Ocean.
 The Androscoggin River watershed contains 19 hydroelectric projects located along the 178-mile-long river.

-The Project is one of seven hydroelectric projects within an 11-mile reach of the Androscoggin River between Berlin and Shelburne, New Hampshire.
-There are five hydroelectric projects upstream within 8 river miles of the Project including, among others, Upper Gorham (LIHI #175), Gorham (LIHI #153), Cross Power (LIHI #174), and Sawmill (LIHI #173).
-The Shelburne dam was originally constructed in 1903.
+The Project is the most downstream of several hydroelectric projects within an 11-mile reach of the Androscoggin River between Berlin and Shelburne, New Hampshire, including Upper Gorham (LIHI #175), Gorham (LIHI #153), Cascade (LIHI #188), Cross Power (LIHI #174), and Sawmill (LIHI #173).

-The project includes a dam, powerhouse, three turbines, and transmission equipment.
+The project includes a dam originally constructed in 1903, powerhouse, three turbines, and transmission equipment.